Chozzle/compose-macos-theme/README.md

 # MacOS theme for Compose
 Multiplatform MacOS theme written in Compose UI.

 Create native looking UIs for Mac using Compose UI.
-Share your UI code to run on Android, Windows or Linux.
+Share your UI code to run on Mac, Windows, Linux or Android.
+Maybe iOS will come later.
 You could combine this with themes to match other platforms and write your UI once, but themed to appear native.

 ![Desktop Example](screenshots/desktop.png)